ava-cassiopeia/simple-switch/readme.md

 </body>
 ```

-### Manually Creating Switches
+### Parameters

-You may also manually instantiate a switch, which may be useful for
-lazily-loaded UI elements or parts of the page.
-The `Switch` class which handles
-upgrading and controlling Switches is available under the `SimpleSwitch`
-namespace.
-There are a few different parameters, outlined below.
+There are a few different parameters that can be provided to configure SimpleSwitch:

 **Parameters:**